RoyVer/ConvertUiToPy/README.md

 #### Error Handling
 Errors are logged to the Logs directory and displayed in the console.

-#### Contributing
-Feel free to fork this repository and submit pull requests.
-All contributions are welcome!

 #### License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENCE "LICENSE") file for details.